Abandoned & Little-Known Airfields:

 and acquired 85 additional acres, bringing the total size of the airport to 370 acres.

-A 1940 aerial view looking east at the hangar at Rochester Airport.
+A 1940 aerial view looking west at the hangar at Rochester Airport.

 depicted the field as having 4 asphalt runways.